georgebjork/app-ForeScore/README.md

 ## Why Am I Building This app?

-Traditonal scorecards quickly get cluttered with gross scores and net scores, and determing payout can quickly get messy.
+Traditional scorecards quickly get cluttered with gross scores and net scores and determining payout can quickly get messy.
 ForeScore provides a solution.
-Most other apps out there dont allow for easy scoring with friends, and allow only individual gross scoring.
+Most other apps out there don't allow for easy scoring with friends and allow only individual gross scoring.
 If apps do allow multiplayer scoring and games, the UIs are difficult to use and outdated.
-With ForeScore I hope to provide a modern scoring interface that allow players to step up to the teebox without any stress about scoring their rounds.
-Simply enter a players gross score and let the app take care of the rest.
+With ForeScore I hope to provide a modern scoring interface that allows players to step up to the tee box without any stress about scoring their rounds.
+Simply enter a player's gross score and let the app take care of the rest.

 <br/>
 <br/>